mbalexander19/car_price_prediction/README.md

 # car_price_prediction
 Predicting car prices using regression with feature engineering.
-Topics covered in this project include:
+Topics covered in this project include: <br>
-*Creating a regression model from scratch (that is, direct application of linear algebra, not using built-in regression functions)
+*Creating a regression model from scratch (that is, direct application of linear algebra, not using built-in regression functions) <br>
-*Exploratory data analysis
+*Exploratory data analysis <br>
-*Setting up and implementing a validation framework *Performing basic feature engineering
+*Setting up and implementing a validation framework <br>
+*Performing basic feature engineering <br>
-*Controlling model through regularization
+*Controlling model through regularization <br>
-*Using the model to predict car prices
+*Using the model to predict car prices <br>

 Project from Machine Learning Bookcamp by Alexey Grigorev, copyright Manning Publications, 2021.
 Available from publisher at https://www.manning.com/books/machine-learning-bookcamp.